srct/go/README.md

 (If you accidentally skip this step, you can run python manage.py shell and edit your user from there.
 Select your user, and set .is_staff and .is_superuser to True, then save.)

-You can now uncomment line 55 from models.py, we have avoided nuclear armageddon.

 Be sure to uncomment line 46 from models.py as well in order to allow short urls to be generated.

 Finally, within 'go/go' run: